A Complete Guide to Trust Signals: 77 Signals for Building Brand Trust with Humans and AI

 9. Media coverage

 - Few forms of third-party validation are as powerful as coverage in well-known media, such as daily newspapers, national business publications, and respected trade journals.
-This is why so many brands invest in PR agencies for media relations
+This is why so many brands invest in PR agencies for media relations.
+In the AI era, earned media coverage has acquired additional strategic value: branded web mentions in authoritative publications have the strongest measured correlation with inclusion in AI-generated answers (Ahrefs research shows a Spearman correlation of 0.664 between branded web mentions and AI Overview visibility).
+Every piece of earned media is now both a human trust signal and an AI visibility signal.

 10. Press releases